Hoddikr/pi-fan-controller/README.md

 sudo make install.systemd
 ```

 This compiles and copies the executable and config files for the appropriate init system.
+For systemd this also enables and starts the daemon.

 For upstart the config file goes here:
 ```